From speed to scale: The next decade of power

 Renewable Power & Transition COO Natalie Adomait shares how Brookfield is helping to build the foundation for an electrified, AI-enabled world.

-From Innovation to Speed and Scale
+Conclusion: From Innovation to Speed and Scale

-Nations and corporations will take the lead in the trends of deglobalization, digitalization and decarbonization, demanding energy independence and fast, but sustainable, growth.
-The main drivers for this unparalleled demand will come from growth in data centers, industrialization and electrification.
+Undoubtedly, the next decade will be defined by unprecedented energy growth—future global productivity, competitiveness, and economic expansion will depend directly on scaling energy supply at speed.
+Vast amounts of incremental power will be required to support economic growth never before seen in our lifetimes.
+Nations and corporations will take the lead in the trends of deglobalization, digitalization, and decarbonization, demanding energy independence and fast, but sustainable, growth.
+The main drivers for this unparalleled demand will come from growth in data centers, industrialization, and electrification.
 Offtakers will rationally seek the lowest-cost, most readily available electrons first, making renewables the first-choice alternative for new generation.
 But renewables alone cannot meet the challenge.

 The stakes for striking this balance are significant.
 The imbalance between rapidly growing demand and constrained supply could drive energy prices higher if new capacity fails to keep pace.
 Worse, it could limit global growth and productivity.
 Such an outcome would trigger a cascade across the economy, raising production costs and ultimately the cost of living.
-International macroeconomic conflicts can also add to the volatility in energy prices, mostly from fossil fuel sources.
+Geopolitical and macroeconomic conflicts can also add to the volatility in energy price, mostly from fossil fuel sources.
 To avoid these risks, governments will continue to pursue energy independence and will remain central in catalyzing investment and accelerating the growth of all forms of power—and especially the most cost-effective sources, such as renewables and storage.
 While such technologies can stand alone economically, supportive regulatory frameworks and targeted policies will be helpful both to attract the scale of private capital required and to maintain affordability and stability in the broader economy.

 With unprecedented energy demand comes compelling investment opportunities.
 But capitalizing on these opportunities requires more than capital.
 The best outcomes will come from applying a disciplined investment philosophy: maintaining a long-term horizon, exercising rigorous due diligence, recognizing complexity at every stage, hedging project costs against revenues, locking long-term contracts with strong counterparties, and protecting against other development risks.
-Equally, if not more critical, are the operational capabilities behind the capital.
-A global procurement team that can negotiate in different regions—and with scale—will be better positioned to protect against supply chain disruptions.
-Deep local expertise and strong operating teams are also essential to navigate regulatory frameworks, supply chain challenges and geopolitical uncertainty—and drive value, wherever the winds may shift.
+Equally, if not more critical are the operational capabilities behind the capital.
+A global procurement team that can negotiate in different regions—and with scale will be better positioned to protect against supply chain disruptions.
+Deep local expertise and strong operating teams are also essential to navigate regulatory frameworks, supply chain challenges, and geopolitical uncertainty—and drive value, wherever the winds may shift.

-Meeting this moment demands an “any-and-all” strategy with disciplined capital, operational excellence and long-term vision to galvanize today’s constrained supply to meet tomorrow’s massive demand.
+Meeting this moment demands an “any-and-all” strategy with disciplined capital, operational excellence, and long-term vision to galvanize today’s constrained supply to meet tomorrow’s massive demand.
 Those who can deliver scale at low cost and high speed will shape not only the next decade of energy, but the next decade of global growth.

 Endnotes

-- McKinsey, “Global Energy Perspective 2024,” September 2024.
-Note: Excludes generation from storage (pumped hydro, batteries, LDES).
-Includes coal and gas with CCUS (carbon capture, utilization and storage), geothermal, hydrogen and nuclear.
+- Global Energy Perspective 2024, McKinsey, September 2024.
+Excludes generation from storage (pumped hydro, batteries, LDES).
+Includes coal and gas with carbon capture, utilization, and storage; geothermal; hydrogen; and nuclear.

-- IEA, “World Energy Outlook 2020,” October 2020.
+- World Energy Outlook 2020, IEA, October 2020.

-- Accenture, “Accelerating Global Companies Toward Net Zero by 2050,” 2022.
+- Accenture, “Accelerating Global Companies Toward Net Zero by 2050.”

-- Bloomberg, “New Energy Outlook 2019,” July 2019.
+- New Energy Outlook 2019, Bloomberg, July 2019.

-- Bird & Bird, “Corporate PPAs: An International Perspective,” 2024.
+- Corporate PPAs: An International Perspective, Bird & Bird, 2024.

-- Americans for a Clean Energy Grid, “Americans for a Clean Energy Grid and Grid Strategies Release New Report on Declining Large-Scale Transmission Construction in the U.S.,” July 2024.
+- Americans for a Clean Energy Grid and Grid Strategies Release New Report on Declining Large-Scale Transmission Construction in the U.S., Americans for a Clean Energy Grid, July 2024.

-- The University of Chicago, “How the Interconnection Queue Backlog Is Slowing Energy Growth,” July 2025.
+- How the Interconnection Queue Backlog Is Slowing Energy Growth, The University of Chicago, July 2025.

-- Ember, “Global Electricity Review,” April 2025.
+- Global Electricity Review, Ember, April 2025.

-- BloombergNEF, “Corporate Clean Power Buying Grew 12% to New Record in 2023,” February 2024.
+- Corporate Clean Power Buying Grew 12% to New Record in 2023, BloombergNEF, February 2024.

-- BloombergNEF, Contemporary Amperex Technology Co., Limited.
+- BNEF, Contemporary Amperex Technology Co., Limited.

-- U.S. Department of Energy, “Clean Energy Resources to Meet Data Center Electricity Demand,” September 2022.
+- Clean Energy Resources to Meet Data Center Electricity Demand, U.S. Department of Energy, September 2022.

-- The Oxford Institute for Energy Studies, “Global electricity demand: what’s driving growth and why it matters?,” January 2025.
+- Global electricity demand: what’s driving growth and why it matters?, The Oxford Institute for Energy Studies, January 2025.

 - Assumes base-case scenario.

-- Carbon Direct, “Carbon capture for natural gas-fired power generation: An opportunity for hyperscalers,” March 2025.
+- Carbon capture for natural gas-fired power generation: An opportunity for hyperscalers, Carbon Direct, March 2025.

 Disclosure